felmur/libzmodem/README.md

 # Credits
 This library is not my own work.
-After repeatedly trying to compile this library:
+I have tried unsuccessfully to compile this library under Archlinux:

 [click here](https://github.com/spk121/libzmodem)

-I decided to fix it so that it could easily be compiled with cmake.
+So, I decided to fix it so that it could easily be compiled with cmake.

+Thanks to Uwe Ohse, Chuck Forsberg, and Michael L. Gran for creating these routines.